Lola Montez: Australia tour

 In June 1855, Montez left the U.S. to tour Australia and resume her career by entertaining miners at the gold diggings.
 She arrived in Sydney on 16 August 1855.

 Historian Michael Cannon writes, "in September 1855 she performed her erotic Spider Dance at the Theatre Royal in Melbourne, raising her skirts so high that the audience could see she wore no underclothing at all.
 Next day, The Argus thundered that her performance was 'utterly subversive to all ideas of public morality'.
 Respectable families ceased to attend the theatre, which began to show heavy losses."

 Montez earned further notoriety in Ballarat when, after reading a bad review of her performance in The Ballarat Times, she attacked the editor, Henry Seekamp, with a whip.
 Although the "Lola Montes Polka" (composed by Albert Denning) is rumoured to have been inspired by this event, the song was published in 1855 and the incident with Seekamp occurred in February 1856.
 At Castlemaine in April 1856, she was "rapturously encored" after her Spider Dance in front of 400 diggers (including members of the Municipal Council who had adjourned their meeting early to attend the performance), but drew the wrath of the audience after insulting them following some mild heckling.

 She departed for San Francisco on 22 May 1856.
-On the return voyage her manager was lost at sea after going overboard.
+On the return voyage her manager and purported lover was lost at sea after going overboard.

 Later life in the U.S.

-Montez failed in her attempts at a theatrical comeback in various U.S. cities.
-She arranged in 1857 to deliver a series of moral lectures in Britain and America written by Reverend Charles Chauncey Burr.
-She spent her last days in rescue work among women.
+Montez failed in her attempts at a theatrical comeback in various U.S. cities, but found a new profession as a lecturer, appearing in the U.S., Britain, and Ireland and speaking on a variety of topics, including "The Comic Aspects of Love" and "Wits and Women of Paris".
+In 1857, she arranged to deliver a series of moral lectures in Britain and America written by Charles Chauncey Burr.
+She also found some success as a writer, beginning with the publication of her letters, which were well-received enough for her to write and publish The Arts of Beauty, or Secrets of a Lady's Toilet, with Hints to Gentlemen on the Art of Fascinating.
+She spent her last days in rescue work among women, which included working with women who had been prostitutes but were trying to leave the profession.
 In November 1859, The Philadelphia Press reported that Montez was:

 living very quietly up town, and doesn't have much to do with the world's people.
 Some of her old friends, the Bohemians, now and then drop in to have a little chat with her, and though she talks beautifully of her present feelings and way of life, she generally, by way of parenthesis, takes out her little tobacco pouch and makes a cigarette or two for self and friend, and then falls back upon old times with decided gusto and effect.
 But she doesn't tell anybody what she's going to do.